Brooke's Point: World War II

 At the outbreak of the war, local forces were organized.
 In 1943, the Imperial Japanese Army arrived and garrisoned the Central School building.
 Guerrilla forces began forming and within the same year, after conducting intelligence operations in the town, attacked the Japanese forces and caused their withdrawal to their launch, which were then sunk by guerrilla forces.
 Brooke's Point had been liberated.
 However, Japanese planes began bombing Brooke's Point until the duration of the war.

 Post-war independence

 On June 28, 1949, the Brooke's Point, formerly a municipal district, became a municipality by virtue of Executive Order No. 232 by then-President Elpidio Quirino.

 The pioneer families who settled in Brooke's Point are the Villapa, Rodriguez, Setias, Valencia, Aspiras, Arzaga, and Edwards families.

-In 1967, Datu Jolkiple Narrazid (Datu Zulkifli II), uncle of Mayor Sapiodin Narrazid was elected as the second mayor of the municipality.
-His administration's programs focused on implementing extensive socio-economic programs.
-Education also received priority attention during his tenure.
+In 1967, Datu Jolkiple Narrazid (also known as Datu Zulkifli II), the uncle of Mayor Sapiodin Narrazid, was elected as the municipality’s second mayor.
+His administration focused on the implementation of extensive socio-economic programs, with particular emphasis on the development and improvement of education.

+Separation of Sofronio Española

+On 3 August 1993, the House of Representatives approved Republic Act 7679, the law creating the Municipality of Sofronio Española in the Province of Palawan followed by the approval of the Senate on 24 November of the same year.
+Finally, the law creating Sofronio Española was lapsed into law.
+Hence, the barangays Pulot Center, Pulot Shore (Pulot I), Pulot Interior (Pulot II), Iraray, Punang, Labog, Panitian, Isumbo and Abo-Abo were separated from the Municipality of Brooke’s Point and constituted into a distinct and independent municipality of the province to be known as Sofronio Española.
+The seat of government of the new municipality was placed in Barangay Pulot Center.